zhy2002/neutron/readme.md

   - change default values at runtime
   - ???

+26 hierarchical di
+  - allow node to inherit property value from parent
+  - <s>define an expression language which allows a node to ask its parent for objects meeting certain criteria</s>
+  - notification will NOT be provided when the injected instance is changed

+27 move logic from JSX to AppManagerNode

 ### Garbage

 * preserve value when node is disabled -> conditional state